ServiceStack/ServiceStack.OrmLite/tests/readme.md

 By default, the tests will run against in-memory instances of Sqlite.
-This is set in `TestConfig.DefaultDialects` and can be overridden either by changing the value assigned or by setting an *Environment Variable* of the same name.
+This is set in `TestConfig.DefaultDialects` and can be overridden either by changing the value assigned or by setting an Environment Variable named `DefaultDialects` to one of the Dialect enum values.

 The accepted values come from the enum `Dialect` which is injected into the class constructor.